-- If you want to restore to an existing SQL Server, choose from one of the following: - For a new SQL Server installation or when the master database is intact. continue with step 4.
+- 1 If you want to restore to an existing SQL Server, choose from one of the following: - For a new SQL Server installation or when the master database is intact, continue with step 4.

-- If the master database is corrupt, you must first rebuild the master database. - Refer to the following article for instructions on how to rebuild the master database.
+- If the master database is corrupt, you must first rebuild the master database.
+Continue with step 2. - 2 Refer to the following article for instructions on how to rebuild the master database.
 Click the "Other Versions" drop-down list to select the correct SQL Server version.